 This too can be tricky, because the line between ‘company spokesperson’ and affiliate or ‘fan’ can easily become blurred, especially for businesses which run a number of social media pages.
 The simplest and safest way to approach social networking is to restrict the amount of people who have the authority to speak on behalf of the company (and even then, you can decide to have the majority of their decisions vetted before approval).
 In all other instances – every page or platform which does not have official approval, including personal profiles – must never claim to speak on behalf of the business or brand.

-At Unity Media we understand that most business owners are too busy to handle running the business as well as looking after the social media.
+At Unity Online we understand that most business owners are too busy to handle running the business as well as looking after the social media.
 If you have been struggling to manage your social media as well as all your other responsibilities and would like some help, why not contact us today or call us on 01473 350485.